Nick Fortes Player Props: Marlins vs. Phillies

-Nick Fortes -- 0-for-4 in his last game -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Aaron Nola on the mound, on April 11 at 6:40 PM ET.
+The Miami Marlins and Nick Fortes, who went 1-for-4 with an RBI last time in action, battle Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mets.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Nick Fortes Game Info & Props vs. the Phillies